Pknakamura/MultiLangPolicyScanner_JPTokenization/README.md

 # MultiLangPolicyScanner

-Portions of code I worked on in
+Portions of code I worked on in the workFolder4Phillip file.